0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/execution_contexts.md

 A kernel can be defined similarly to a regular [library module](./code_organization.md#library-modules) - i.e., it can have internal and exported procedures.
 However, there are some small differences between what procedures can do in a kernel module vs. what they can do in a regular library module.
 Specifically:

 - Procedures in a kernel module cannot use `call` or `syscall` instructions.
-This means that creating a new context from within a syscall is not possible.
+This means that creating a new context from within a `syscall` is not possible.
-- Unlike procedures in regular library modules, procedures in a kernel module can use `caller` instruction.
+- Unlike procedures in regular library modules, procedures in a kernel module can use the `caller` instruction.
 This instruction puts the hash of the procedure which initiated the parent context onto the stack.

 ### Memory layout
 As mentioned earlier, procedures executed within a given context can access memory only of that context.
 This is true for both memory reads and memory writes.